shane-smith/scripts/README.md

 #### logs

 I love running `git log -n 10 --oneline` so much, that I wrote an alias for it: logs.
-This alias has been converted into a dedicated
+This alias has been converted into a dedicated script, so that I could add it to this repository as a separate file.

+Feel free to make improvements to this if you wish!
+It would be a good beginner task, for anyone hoping to make a small contribution.

 ### Other